 Do you want to write a Hollywood mega-blockbuster or novel thriving on excitement and action?
-Does the idea of a creating a story with high speed chases, last-second escapes, feverish plans, and desperate circumstances riding on life and death stakes rouse your imagination?
+Does the idea of creating a story with high-speed chases, last-second escapes, feverish plans, and desperate circumstances riding on life and death stakes rouse your imagination?

 Then come with me on a journey into learning about the many variations of the Action Genre.
-Let’s get to the epicenter of the stories in which protagonists are thrust into significant events that build and spiral to surprising yet inevitable conclusions.
+Let’s get to the epicenter of the stories that thrust protagonists into significant events that build and spiral to surprising yet inevitable conclusions.

 What is an Action Story?